Skip to main content

 Check Your Financial Aid Status

-Once you submit your FAFSA or CADAA, you must log in to CLASS-Web to complete any required steps:
+Once you submit your FAFSA or CADAA, you must log in to My Portal to complete any required steps:

 All required documents must be submitted before financial aid funds are released.
 No funds will be disbursed (except for the LPC Promise Scholarship) until all requirements are met.